nishantr05/IITH_Acads/CS3523 Operating Systems/Assignment_2 Musicalchiars/README.txt

 ﻿									Assignment -2
 									README FILE

-LIST OF FILES SUBMITTED :
-* musicalchairs.cpp - Main code for the assignment, which implements a multithreaded approach to the classical musical chairs problem.
+C code, which implements a multithreaded approach to solve the classical musical chairs problem.
-* Report.pdf - Report for the above program, which explains the steps involved in implementing the above program and provides an analysis of the observed results.
-* README.txt (current file).

 COMPILING THE CODE :
 The code can be compiled by running the command :